 +44 (0)330 229 0331 | email@example.com

-In the UK, if you die without leaving a valid will, this is known as dying intestate.
-This effectively takes away your control of who inherits your estate, leaving it to the government’s guidelines to distribute any finances, property or other assets you have.
+In the UK, if you die without leaving a valid Will, it’s known as dying intestate.
+This basically takes away your control of who inherits your estate, leaving it to the government’s guidelines to distribute any finances, property or other assets you have.

 £15bn of inheritance has been left unclaimed

 72% of those aged 35-54 haven’t made a Will

 19% of people admit they don’t like discussing death

 If you leave a valid Will, you can:

 - Make it easier for your family to organise your estate

 - Help reduce the amount of inheritance tax paid on the estates of your loved ones

 - Nominate guardians for any children or pets you leave behind